 - The World's largest collection of freely available oceanographic data

 - Water temperatures dating back to the late 1700's and measuring thousands of meters deep

-- A "State of the Ocean Climate" from NODC's Ocean Climate Lab and Satellite Team's scientific analyses
+- A "State of the Ocean Climate" from NCEI's Ocean Climate Lab and Satellite Team's scientific analyses

-- Scientific journals, rare books, historical photo collections and maps through the NOAA Central Library, a division of NODC
+- Scientific journals, rare books, historical photo collections and maps through the NOAA Central Library, a division of NCEI

-For over fifty years, NODC has served the Nation with unmatched expertise in the scientific stewardship of marine data and information.
-NODC's unique blend of oceanographers, computer scientists, data managers, and librarians, know that good decisions are based on good data.
+For over fifty years, we have served the Nation with unmatched expertise in the scientific stewardship of marine data and information.
+This unique blend of oceanographers, computer scientists, data managers, and librarians, know that good decisions are based on good data.
 Acquiring and archiving ocean data from all over the world and from a variety of sources, NODC provides the services and products that decision makers and researchers need.
-Supported by NODC's advanced technologies are people who understand that oceanographic research, satellite and observational data collected for the public's benefit, must be archived, protected, and made available to everyone.
+Supported by advanced technologies are people who understand that oceanographic research, satellite and observational data collected for the public's benefit, must be archived, protected, and made available to everyone.
 After all, today's data are the foundation for tomorrow's decisions.